zuai-logo

 What is centripetal force?

-The net force that always points towards the center of the circle, causing an object to move in a circular path.
+The net force that points towards the center of the circle, causing an object to move in a circular path.

 Define normal force.